TauferLab/ANACIN-X/README.md

 * -ct      : Used to define which backtracing tool should be used during callstack tracing.
 	        Must be one of the following options: glibc or libunwind.
 	        (Defaults to glibc)
+		Note that if this is changed from default, then CSMPI will need to be built with the corresponding library.
+Instructions are at the CSMPI github repository.
 * -o        : If used, allows the user to define their own path to store output from the project.
                 Be sure to define an absolute path that can exist on your machine.